Rideshare Accident Attorneys in Carlsbad California

 Rideshare Liability Insurance Coverage Requirements

 California law requires rideshare companies to carry specific insurance policy limits that will cover their drivers, passengers, and third parties in the event of an automobile accident.
-The minimum amounts of insurance coverage are provided in California Vehicle Code §5433.
+The minimum amounts of insurance coverage are provided in California Public Utilities Code §5433.
 The insurance requirements vary based on the status of the driver at the time of the accident, and are categorized into four periods:

 When a rideshare driver has not logged in to the rideshare app, the rideshare company’s insurance policy will not cover your damages.
 Instead, the driver’s personal auto insurance policy will cover your injury and property damages from an accident.
 California law requires all drivers to carry a minimum of $15,000 in bodily injury liability per person, and $30,000 per accident.